 No wonder why Ben Thanh market is so popular as one of the tourist attractions in Saigon.
 Yes, it’s often mentioned in the travel magazines as the city symbol.
-But if we can give you a suggestion, we would love to recommend a more local market: Binh Tay, where you don’t need to bargain a lot to get a good deal and have more local experiences.
+But if we can give you a suggestion, we would love to recommend the non-touristy local markets instead.
+A good one is Binh Tay market.
+Here you don’t need to bargain a lot to get a good deal and have more local experiences.

 A monk among the motorbike drivers – Photo: asiaeat

-Located in the Cholon area of the city, which is Chinatown.
-If you really notice to the language the locals speak while you move around in the area, you can realize that sometimes they speak Cantonese to each other.
-During my university time, there was a time I want to learn another foreign language besides English but soon realized that Chinese is not a good choice.
-Since I can’t compete with my Vietnamese Chinese friends who speak Chinese at home with their parents.
+The market is located in the Cholon area of the city, which is Chinatown.
+While moving around the area, if you notice the language the locals speak while you move around in the area, you can realize that sometimes they speak Cantonese to each other.

-There is a lot of unspoken rules among this community that I will write in another article but now let’s get back to the food choices in Binh Tay market.
-From the broken rice Com Tam, the porridge Chao to the special grilled local noodle Pho Xao, you absolutely have endless choices.
+The food options in Binh Tay market are varied too.
+From the broken rice Com Tam, the porridge Chao to the special grilled local noodle Pho Xao, you have endless choices.

 I have to say that you need a good pair of shoes or sandals for a lot of walking but trust me, it will worth your effort.

 Try to get there as early as possible in the early morning.
 I would love to arrive by 7am but you can be there at 8am.
 The outside of the market, on Phan Van Khoe street, is very much alive.